OverDriver05/HDest-Modern-Weapons-Pack/README.md

     - Textures used from https://adwitr.itch.io/low-poly-gun-models-ump-uzi.
 Check them out!
 	- The Heckler & Koch UMP is a submachine gun developed and manufactured by Heckler & Koch.
 Heckler & Koch developed the UMP as a lighter and cheaper successor to the MP5, though both remain in production.
 	- Shares 9mm smg mags with the MP5
 	- Firemodes: Semi/Burst/Auto

+- Added UMP-45 (w23)
+    - Textures used from https://adwitr.itch.io/low-poly-gun-models-ump-uzi.
+Check them out!
+	- The Heckler & Koch UMP is a submachine gun developed and manufactured by Heckler & Koch.
+Heckler & Koch developed the UMP as a lighter and cheaper successor to the MP5, though both remain in production.
+	- Uses new 25 round .45ACP magazines.
+Loadout code for magazines is m23.
+    - This required the.45ACP from HDBulletLib
+	- Firemodes: Semi/Burst/Auto

 - Added a reflex to the ACOG.